-Search Query 1 Search Query 2 Search Query 3 Search query testing Table 2 Keywords testing: Table 3 a Table 5 Search query testing: Table 4 Conclusions We decided not to proceed with this option as it generated results that were too generic.
+Search Query 1 Search Query 2 Search Query 3 Search query testing Table 2 Keywords testing: Table 3 ^a Table 5 Search query testing: Table 4 Conclusions We decided not to pro- ceed with this option as it generated results that were too generic.
 Additional keywords [21] were added to the search query.
-The search query was HR terms were combined with ICT terms and inverted commas were used for these combined keywords, so the search would show only relevant adopted individually for each electronic database results.
-Total number of returns = 6663 Insufficiently sensitive keywords that yielded 0 search results in all databases were not included in further searches (Table 3).
+HR terms were combined with ICT terms and inverted commas were used for these combined keywords, so the search would show only relevant results.
+Insufficiently sensitive keywords that yielded 0 search results in all databases were not included in further searches (Table 3).
 Insufficiently specific keywords yielding large numbers of irrelevant results were also rejected (Table 3).
 Keywords yielding more than 5000 results from all databases per keyword are subclassified as "too broad" in Table 3.
-Total number of keywords included in the search query = 50 The search query was adopted individually for each electronic database.
+Total number of keywords included in the search query $= 50$ The search query was adopted individually for each electronic database.
 The total number of returns was 18,000, which included studies from various industries.
 Therefore, the review team jointly decided to limit the search to HRIS studies in health (Search Query 3).

-&lt;sup>aFull keyword testing statistics for each database can be requested by email from the first author.
+^aFull keyword testing statistics for each database can be requested by email from the first author.